opal/opal.github.io/README.md

     $ bin/setup

 The website is built using middleman.
+It also incorporates the awesome awesome-opal list by @fazibear.
+To update the list just run

+    $ bin/update-libraries-page

 ## Run site/server